DataDog/documentation/content/en/real_user_monitoring/browser/setup/client.md

 ## Setup

 {{< callout url="https://www.datadoghq.com/private-beta/rum-sdk-auto-injection/" btn_hidden="false" header="Try our new Browser SDK injection!">}}
 You can now auto-inject the Browser SDK in your application instead of installing it manually.
 Complete the form to request access to the private beta.
+Learn more about <a href="/real_user_monitoring/browser/setup/server">Server Side Instrumentation</a>.
 {{< /callout >}}

 To set up RUM Browser Monitoring, create a RUM application:
 1. In Datadog, navigate to the [**Digital Experience** > **Add an Application** page][2] and select the JavaScript (JS) application type.
    - By default, automatic user data collection is enabled.
 To disable automatic user data collection for either client IP or geolocation data, uncheck the boxes for those settings.
 For more information, see [RUM Browser Data Collected][3].
    - Enter a name for your application and click **Generate Client Token**.
 This generates a `clientToken` and an `applicationId` for your application.